top of page

 Phillip Curnow is a founding members of the Arbitrators and Mediators Institute of New Zealand (AMINZ).

-Being well established valuer Phillip is able to offer this services as arbitrator, third party expert determination and expert witness.
+Being a well established registered valuer Phillip is able to offer this service as arbitrator and third party expert determination.
 He also well versed in litigation issues.

-Phillip is a panel member of AMINZ to view his profile please click here.
+Phillip is a panel member of Arbitrators and Mediators Institute of NW to view his profile please click here.

 Business Meeting